Shin72111/gridsome-backroads-project/README.md

 ### 2. Clone the project

-1. `git clone create my-gridsome-site` to clone the project
+1. `git clone https://github.com/Shin72111/gridsome-backroads-project.git` to clone the project
 2. `cd gridsome-backroads-project` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌